-31 "Flying across the Bering Sea and over the mountains near Provideniya in Russia's Far East.
-As a National Geographic Explorer and Field Correspondent for Lindblad Expeditions, I spent a year planning a 50-day voyage into the Russian north.
-To see those mountains and then touch down on that remote runway was a kind of joy I will never forget." -Jennifer Kingsley, on her 2017 Russian reconnaissance, expeditions.com/blog RUSSIA The far or extreme north is the part of Russia located mainly north of the Arctic Circle.
+The far or extreme north is the part of Russia located mainly north of the Arctic Circle.
 Its total area is about 2,100,000 square miles, approximately one-third of Russia's total area.
-Formally, the extreme north comprises territories such as Kamchatka and Chukotka, cities such as Anadyr, and all the islands of the Arctic Ocean, and the Bering Sea.
-As a result of the climate and the environment, the indigenous peoples of the area, including the Chukchis and the Yupik, have developed certain genetic differences, and cultures, that allow them to survive the harsh conditions.
+Formally, the extreme north comprises territories such as Kamchatka and Chukotka, cities such as Provideniya, all the islands of the Arctic Ocean, and the Bering Sea.
+As a result of the climate and the environment, the indigenous peoples of the area, including the Chukchi and the Yupik, have developed certain genetic differences and cultures that allow them to survive the harsh conditions.
 GO WHERE FEW HAVE GONE, SEE RUSSIA'S WILDEST SIDE This is epic: our expedition into the Russian Arctic offers both firsts and foremosts-experiences like nowhere else on Earth.
 Join us as we head into parts previously unknown to all but a very few of our team.
 Feel the excitement from the collaboration between our captain and expedition leader, as well as the ship's officers and naturalists.
-Enter the most tempting channels, bays, and inlets, in the hopes of spotting a variety of species.
+Enter the most tempting channels, bays, and inlets, in the hopes of spotting a variety of species-including the majestic polar bear on Wrangel Island's remote shores.
 Make landfall in the most promising locations and make exhilarating discoveries.
 Walrus, Arctic Russia.

-ACROSS THE BERING SEA: FROM KATMAI TO KAMCHATKA 22 DAYS/21 NIGHTS-ABOARD NATIONAL GEOGRAPHIC ORION PRICES FROM: \$25,850 to \$49,990 (See page 47 for complete prices.) overing more than 3,800 nautical miles, and nearly circumnavigating the Bering Sea, this wide-ranging voyage explores one of the most rugged and wildlife-rich regions of the planet.
-Spot coastal brown bears from Katmai National Park to the Kamchatka Peninsula, search for Steller's sea eagles along the scenically stunning Zhupanova River and be awed by the abundance and variety of marine mammals and seabirds from the Aleutians to the Commander Islands.
-EXPEDITION HIGHLIGHTS NEW - Observe an array of marine mammals: Pacific walrus, northern fur seals, gray, humpback, and sperm whales, sea otters and Steller sea lions. - Marvel at cliffs crowded with millions of seabirds-from horned and tufted puffins to murres and rare whiskered auklets. - Explore the wild and pristine Zhupanova River, the legendary flagship waterway of Kamchatka, as you search for Steller's sea eagles and their nests. - Watch brown bears digging for clams or fishing for salmon in Katmai National Park. - Visit a Koryak village in northern Kamchatka, and Vitus Bering's gravesite in the Commander Islands.
-NATIONAL GEOGRAPHIC PHOTOGRAPHERS ERIKA LARSEN Erika Larsen has been working with National Geographic magazine since 2011, and is currently a

-National Geographic Society Fellow and Explorer.
-She is aboard June 18, 2019.
-MICHAEL MELFORD Michael Melford has produced more than 18 feature stories for National Geographic magazine and more than 30 for National

-Geographic Traveler, including nine covers.
-He is aboard July 21, 2019.
-Visit our website to read staff and guest speaker bios for this expedition.
+ACROSS THE BERING SEA: FROM KATMAI TO KAMCHATKA 22 DAYS/21 NIGHTS-ABOARD NATIONAL GEOGRAPHIC ORION PRICES FROM: \$25,850 to \$49,990 (See page 43 for complete prices.)
+Book by Dec.
+31, 2018 to guarantee 2019 prices for 2020 departures. overing more than 3,800 nautical miles, and nearly circumnavigating the Bering Sea, this wide-ranging voyage explores one of the most rugged and wildlife-rich regions of the planet.
+Spot coastal brown bears in Katmai National Park and the Kamchatka Peninsula, search for Steller's sea eagles along the scenically stunning Zhupanova River, and be awed by the abundance and variety of marine mammals and seabirds from the Aleutians to the Commander Islands.
+EXPEDITION HIGHLIGHTS - ▶ Observe an array of marine mammals: Pacific walrus; northern fur seals; gray, humpback, and sperm whales; sea otters; and Steller sea lions. - ▶ Marvel at cliffs crowded with millions of seabirds-from horned and tufted puffins to murres and rare whiskered auklets. - Explore the wild and pristine Zhupanova River, the legendary flagship waterway of Kamchatka, as you search for Steller's sea eagles and their nests. - ▶ Watch brown bears digging for clams or fishing for salmon in Katmai National Park. - Visit a Koryak village in northern Kamchatka, and Vitus Bering's gravesite in the NATIONAL GEOGRAPHIC PHOTOGRAPHERS ERIKA LARSEN Erika Larsen has been working with National Geographic magazine since 2011, and is currently a National Geographic Society Fellow and Explorer.
+She is aboard Jun.
+18, 2019.
+MICHAEL MELFORD Michael Melford has produced more than 18 feature stories for National Geographic magazine and more than 30 for National Geographic Traveler, including nine covers.
+He is aboard Jul.
+21, 2019.
+Visit our website to read staff and quest speaker bios for this expedition.
 Learn more at expeditions.com/photo Koryaksky volcano, Kamchatka.

 DAY 1: ANCHORAGE, ALASKA, U.S./ SEWARD/EMBARK Arrive in Anchorage and transfer to Seward, Alaska to embark National Geographic Orion in the late afternoon.
-(D) DAYS 2 & 3: KATMAI NATIONAL PARK Spend two days exploring the shorelines and waters of coastal Katmai National Park & Preserve, observing and photographing its abundant brown bear population.
+(D) DAYS 2 AND 3: KATMAI NATIONAL PARK Spend two days exploring the shorelines and waters of coastal Katmai National Park & Preserve, observing and photographing its abundant brown bear population.
 Explore Geographic or Hidden Harbors and Kukak Bay by ship, Zodiac, or, conditions permitting, kayak.
-(B,L,D Daily)
+(B,L,D)